 - Shaking or trembling

 Changes in thinking and memory.
-Some patients experience difficulty thinking clearly and concentrating after chemotherapy.
-Cancer survivors often refer to this side effect as "chemo brain," while doctors may refer to it as cognitive changes or cognitive dysfunction.
+Some people have trouble thinking clearly and concentrating after chemotherapy.
+Cancer survivors often call this chemo brain.
+Your doctor might call it cognitive changes or cognitive dysfunction.

 Sexual and reproductive issues.
 Chemotherapy can affect your fertility.
 For women, this is the ability to get pregnant and carry a pregnancy.
 For men, fertility is the ability to make a woman pregnant.
 Being tired or feeling sick from cancer or treatment can also affect your ability to enjoy sex.
 Talk with your doctor about these possible side effects before treatment starts.
 Learn more about managing sexual and reproductive side effects.

 Chemotherapy can harm a fetus (unborn baby).
 This is especially true in the first 3 months of pregnancy, when the organs are still developing.
 If you could get pregnant during treatment, use effective birth control.
 If you do get pregnant, tell your doctor right away.
 Learn more about pregnancy and cancer.